cfengine/documentation/manuals/enterprise-reporting/porting-guide.markdown

 ---
 layout: default
-title:  Porting Guide
+title:  API Porting Guide
-categories: [Manuals, Enterprise API, Porting Guide]
+categories: [Manuals, Enterprise Reporting, Porting Guide]
 published: true
+sorting: 80
-alias: manuals-enterprise-api-porting-guide.html
+alias: manuals-enterprise-reporting-porting-guide.html
 tags: [manuals, enterprise, rest, api, reporting, porting]
 ---

-Differences between the CFEngine Nova 2.2 REST API and the CFEngine Enterprise API.
 In CFEngine Enterprise 3.5, the old 2.2 API is still available along side the new API, so you can keep calling the old API if needed.
 Starting in CFEngine Enterprise 3.0, most of the API is exercised by the Mission Portal web-UI.